tgunr/mcp-client-for-ollama/README.md

 In the model selection interface:
 - Enter the number of the model you want to use
 - `q` or `quit` - Cancel and return to chat

+### Configuration Management

+The client supports saving and loading tool configurations between sessions:

+- When using `save-config`, you can provide a name for the configuration or use the default
+- Configurations are stored in `~/.config/mcp-client/` directory
+- The default configuration is saved as `~/.config/mcp-client/config.json`
+- Named configurations are saved as `~/.config/mcp-client/{name}.json`

+The configuration saves:
+- Current model selection
+- Enabled/disabled status of all tools
+- Context retention settings

 ### Server Configuration Format